GafferHQ/gaffer/doc/source/Interface/ControlsAndShortcuts/index.md

 ### Node copying and deletion ###

 > Tip :
-> For a Box node to be disableable, it must first be <a href="../../WorkingWithTheNodeGraph/BoxNode/index.html#setting-up-a-box-for-pass-through">set up for pass-through</a>.
+> For a Box node to be disableable, it must first be [set up for pass-through](../../WorkingWithTheNodeGraph/BoxNode/index.html#setting-up-a-box-for-pass-through).

 ```eval_rst
 ===================================== =============================================